-Moreover, on the night of Diwali, when the sky is dark, people light candles, clay lamps, lanterns and places everywhere in their home to attract goodness and seek blessings of Gods.
+Moreover, on the night of Diwali, when the sky is dark, people light candles, clay lamps, lanterns, and places everywhere in their home to attract goodness and seek the blessings of Gods.
 However, in some areas, people float Diyas in the lakes because of their belief of offering light to Gods and ward off the evils.

 In the point of fact, Diwali has a prominent place among all the Hindu festivals because it indicates the victory of light over the darkness and victory of good over evil.
 Also, it takes the cropping season along with the lighting celebration.

 The auspicious time of Diwali Puja comes after sunset.
 Also, on this day, several sections of people like businessmen and shopkeepers worship pen, ink, computer, tables, and other respective utilities.

 The festival of Diwali 2020 falls on 14th November.
 Also, dates for Diwali Next Five Years-

 These were some information to light up the thoughts of Deepawali.
 Also, you may like to read about the festival of Dussehra 2020.